concavegit/cv-assisted-origami/README.md

 ## Quick start:

-To run this software, execute main.py by typing `./main.py` in the cv-assisted-origami directory, and you should be presented with the following GUI
+To run this software, execute main.py by typing `./main.py` in the cv-assisted-origami directory, and you should be presented with the following GUI.

 ## Usage:
 Before running the program, it is necessary to set up an external webcam so that it faces downward at a table.
 This is where